The Protein Power Diet

 To round out nutritional needs, the authors recommend taking a high-quality vitamin-and-mineral supplement, along with at least 90 milligrams of potassium.

-The book contains sample menus, more than 100 recipes, and suggestions on how to order in every kind of restaurant.
+Cooking and shopping: The book has sample menus with more than 100 recipes, and suggestions on how to order in every kind of restaurant.